hide

 from teachers

-While many Scandinavian countries have had a declining market for the TEFL industry in recent years, Finland has remained a location that offers good opportunities for TEFL teachers.
-More than 90% of Finnish people speak a another language, with the majority of those speaking Swedish as their second language.
-There are coastal regions (particularly in […]
+While many Scandinavian countries have had a declining market for the TEFL industry in recent years, Finland has remained a location that offers good opportunities for TEFL teachers who want to teach English abroad.
+More than 90% of Finnish people speak a another language, with the majority of those speaking Swedish as their second language. […]

 Opportunities to teach English in Finland are varied and offer choices to all sorts of teachers.
 Whether you’d like to specialise in young learners, have a background in Business English or fancy teaching in commercial colleges, Finns learn English at every stage of life.
 Finland also offers a unique opportunity in that you don’t need to be experienced up to the eyeballs to grab a great position – even without a degree or experience you can still find jobs to apply for.
 When applying for positions in Finland, the best asset is flexibility and friendliness.
 Rather than offering general conversational classes, many English language courses will be quite specific, such as ‘English for presentation skills’.
 Be prepared to think on the spot, to market yourself in your niche specialisations, and teach a wide variety of topics with flair and confidence.